-In working with various engineering teams, I’ve found that different teams prioritize their needs and wants differently.
+In working with various engineering teams, I’ve found that different teams prioritize their wants and needs differently.
 However, in general, my engineering teams expect the following from me.

 The most crucial information that an engineer will want to know is: “Why does my work matter?”

-A highly competent engineer needs to know the following information to know whether her work matters, and how to ensure that her work makes the most impact.
+A highly competent engineer needs to know the following information to gauge whether their work matters and in what specific ways can it make the most impact.

-First, she needs to know who is using the functionality.
-She needs to have a clear understanding of the user personas that she needs to support, and she needs to know what other tools and functionality they use.
+First, they need to know who is using the functionality.
+They need to have a clear understanding of the user personas that they need to support, and they need to know what other tools and functionality they use.

 So, the more context I can provide around various user personas, the more I can empower her to make the right decisions when optimizing for particular factors over other factors.

-She also needs to know why the user is using our functionality.
-In other words, she needs to understand the value proposition of our product.
+They also need to know why the user is using our functionality.
+In other words, they need to understand the value proposition of our product.